Can You Use Home Equity to Buy a Car?

 Cost Comparisons

-Here, we’ll walk through a cost comparison of different methods for funding your vehicle purchase.
+Here’s a cost comparison of different methods for financing a vehicle purchase.

-With the cash-out refinance, we’ll calculate based on the amount used to buy the car, since the overall cost varies depending on your existing mortgage balance.
+For these calculations, we’ll assume the HELOC maintains a constant interest rate and has a five-year draw period, during which you make monthly interest-only payments.
+For the cash-out refinance, we’ll calculate based only on the amount used to buy the car, since the overall cost varies depending on your existing mortgage balance.

 | Auto Loan | Home Equity Loan | HELOC | Cash-Out Refinance | |